October 2017: Refuge

 "Excerpts from The Pleasant Pain"

 Aisan Hoss is a dancer and choreographer from Tehran, Iran.
 She started studying and performing Iranian dances at the age of twelve.
-While studying Business Management at Azad University in Tehran, Aisan attended a study abroad program in London where she first encountered contemporary dance and its unlimited possibilities for self-expression.
-After graduating, she moved to London to pursue contemporary dance professionally.
 At the Trinity Laban Conservatoire of Contemporary Dance in London, Aisan completed a diploma in dance and a BA in Dance Theatre.
 At Trinity Laban, she found her passion for choreography and dance pedagogy, inspiring her to pursue her MFA in Dance and Choreography at Mills College.
 For Aisan, her passion for dance and choreography has been a means for gaining insight into her identity as an Iranian living outside of her home country.
 Inspired by modern Iranian culture, she gives voice to the quietest elements of her culture through choreography.
+Aisan joined La Cocina's Business Incubator program in 2016 in partnership with her husband, Mehdi.

 "The kitchen at st. anthony's never closes"